scalabli/quo/docs/printing_text.rst

 ----------
 quo ships with a
-:func:`~quo.inscribe` function that's meant to be (as much as possible) compatible with the built-in print function, but on top of that, also supports colors and formatting.
+:func:`~quo.inscribe` function that's meant to be (as much as possible) compatible with the built-in print function, and :func:`quo.echo` but on top of that, also supports colors and formatting.

 On Linux systems, this will output VT100 escape sequences, while on Windows it